QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Introduction

 Unfortunately, we observe that these schemes are currently applied individually and tend to produce sub-optimal results.
 Qubit reuse can reuse physical qubits only after their initially assigned operations finish.
 Its effectiveness diminishes as the circuits grow larger --- only a few qubits can start their operations after some other qubits have finished.
 Wire cutting introduces one extra qubit ({\em initialization qubit} in~\cite{cutqc}) after each cut, which may artificially increase the total number of physical qubits required for partitioning circuits.
 Gate cutting has not been well-studied at the circuit level.
 In addition, gate cutting, since its post-processing cannot reconstruct the distribution result, can only be applied to the quantum circuits that compute expectation values.

-In this work, we present \OurScheme{}, a framework for evaluating larger quantum circuits on small quantum devices through integrated Qubit-Reuse and Circuit Cutting.\OurScheme{} is an end-to-end approach that models a large quantum circuit using ILP (integer linear programming), finds a good cutting solution using an ILP solver, maps the decision to subcircuits, runs the subcircuits on quantum devices, and reconstructs the original result through classical post-processing.
+In this work, we present \OurScheme{}, a framework for evaluating large quantum circuits on small quantum devices through integrated Qubit-Reuse and circuit-cutting. \OurScheme{} is an end-to-end approach that models a large quantum circuit using ILP (integer linear programming), finds a good cutting solution using an ILP solver, maps the decision to subcircuits, runs the subcircuits on quantum devices, and reconstructs the original result through classical post-processing.

-Compared with prior schemes, our key observation is that wire cuts in the circuit enlarge qubit-reuse opportunities, which in turn helps to eliminate unnecessary cuts in the circuit.
-By integrating qubit reuse and circuit cutting, \OurScheme{} strives to find better cutting solutions with fewer numbers of cuts, reduced post-processing overhead, and improved per-circuit computation fidelity.
-When only the quantum circuit's expectation value is required, gate cutting enlarges the cutting possibilities and thus further decreases the number of required cuts.
+Compared with prior schemes, our key observation is that wire cuts in the circuit enlarge qubit-reuse opportunities, which in turn help to eliminate unnecessary cuts in the circuit.
+By integrating qubit reuse and circuit-cutting, \OurScheme{} strives to find better cutting solutions with fewer numbers of cuts, reduced post-processing overhead, and improved per-circuit computation fidelity.
+When only the quantum circuit's expectation value is required, gate cutting can be applied to enlarge the cutting possibilities and thus further decrease the number of required cuts.

+We further study in detail, in Section 6.6, the post-processing overhead with regards to i) the number of cuts, ii) the size of the quantum circuit, and iii) the reconstruction strategy for original output construction.
+We show that the number of cuts required to partition a circuit is the dominant factor contributing to the overhead.
+We further study the impact of i) circuit and device size, and ii) density of two-qubit gates when partitioning a quantum circuit on the number of cuts required.
+Our data shows the scalability of our circuit-cutting framework in the NISQ era.

 We summarize our contributions as follows. \begin{itemize}[leftmargin=*] \itemsep 2pt \item We propose \OurScheme{}, a framework for evaluating large circuits on small quantum computers.
-To the best of our knowledge, \OurScheme{} is the first framework that (i) integrates wire and gate cuttings; and (ii) exploits qubit reuse to take advantage of the opportunities from circuit cutting.
+To the best of our knowledge, \OurScheme{} is the first framework that (i) integrates wire and gate cuttings; and (ii) exploits qubit reuse to take advantage of the opportunities from circuit-cutting.

-\item We formulate the problem as a searching framework using ILP, which enables the searching for solutions under different optimization goals.
+\item We formulate the problem as a searching framework using ILP, which enables the search for solutions under different optimization goals.
 The ILP formulation helps to achieve efficiency in an enlarged search space, and better scalability over the state-of-the-art~\cite{cutqc}.